IntSoftDev/NRStationsKMP/README.md

   mavenCentral()
 }
 dependencies {
-    implementation("com.intsoftdev:nrstations:1.0.0-ALPHA-1")
+    implementation("com.intsoftdev:nrstations:1.0.0-ALPHA-2")
 }
 ```

+The demo project also uses this structure.

 ### Android

 #### 1) Initialise

-The library is compiled with JVM 17 bytecode.
+The library is compiled with JVM 17.

 Add this to app level build gradle